scozv/tango/en/README.md

 An initial PDF document writed in $\LaTeX{}$ has been released on [Releases](https://github.com/scotv/algo-wiki/releases) page.

+Read more about progress of projects from [`README.md`] [3].
-Read more in projects' `README.md`.
-This wiki page lists the API of projects algo-x:
+This wiki page only lists the API of projects algo-x:

 *  [algo-js](https://github.com/scotv/algo-js): Implementation of some algorithms using JavaScript
 *  [Delayed] [algo-scala](https://github.com/scotv/algo-scala): Implementation of some algorithms using Scala